 - Helps cover the cost of suitable transport so you can access the supports you need outside your home.

-- You or your transport provider will be paid directly by the NDIA and in advance, usually every fortnight.
+- You or your transport provider will be paid directly by the NDIA or your Plan Manager and in advance, usually fortnightly or monthly.

-Click here for more information about Transport and the NDIS.
+Find out more about Transport and the NDIS.

 - Are supplies you use every day and need because of your disability.